Apple Industrial Design Group: Return of Steve Jobs

-The return of Steve Jobs in 1997 along with the appointment of designer Jonathan Ive (who had been working for Apple since 1992) as senior vice president of industrial design, ushered in a new era for Apple's design, drawing heavily on the design philosophy of Dieter Rams for Braun, and adding vibrant color and translucent details.
-The launch of the iMac in 1998 also drew on some of the iconic elements of the original Macintosh, such as the all-in-one format and top-mounted handle.
+Following the return of Steve Jobs in 1997, designer Jony Ive was appointed senior vice president of industrial design.
+Under his leadership, the group's designs incorporated bold colors, translucent plastics, and elements influenced by Dieter Rams' design philosophy for Braun.)
+The launch of the iMac in 1998 revisited the all-in-one format and top-mounted handle configuration of the original Macintosh.

 The successive design language adopted by Apple can be split into two aspects: a white or black color scheme, usually with a glossy texture and plastic cases; and a bead blasted aluminum and glass look.
 The former was exclusively used for consumer products, such as the MacBook and iPod, while the latter was mainly used in professional products such as the MacBook Pro and Mac Pro.
 However, more recent revisions of the iMac, iPad, iPhone, and iPod lines have adopted the aluminum of the professional line with sleek black elements.
-Apple developed a unibody water-milling process to achieve sharp lines and graceful curves as well as end-to-end structural stability from their aluminum products.
-Both looks often use basic rectilinear forms modified with slight contours and rounded edges.
+Apple developed a unibody milling process to manufacture contoured aluminum casings.
+Both design languages utilize rectilinear forms with contours and rounded edges.

-Resignation of Jonathan Ive
+Resignation of Jony Ive

-in 2019, Jonathan Ive left Apple, and started his new design office LoveFrom with longtime collaborator Marc Newson.
-Following Ive's departure, there was significant turnover in the design group and its leadership.
+In 2019, Jony Ive left Apple, and started his new design office LoveFrom with longtime collaborator Marc Newson.
+Following Ive's departure, several personnel and leadership changes occurred within the design group.
 Evans Hankey took over as head of hardware design in June 2019 and later held the role of vice president of industrial design, but on October 21, 2022, Apple announced that she would depart the company.
 The design team began reporting directly into Chief Operating Officer Jeff Williams; in 2024, Molly Anderson was named as the industrial design leader, with most of the industrial design team reporting into her.